emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 The solution for both services was to externalize the task queue and each task's status.
 If you track tasks with statuses such as "queued", "in-progress", "completed", or "failed" along with a timestamp of the last time a service made progress on it, then you can recover from service restarts.
 ACID-compliant DBs are going to work the best for this because separate instances of the same service might fight each other to claim a task to work on.
 You'll want to track the last time a task made progress, or a "heartbeat" timestamp to be able to set a timeout to determine when a task has been abandoned.

+TODO: tie it back to the original point

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause